Dollar prices steady in Baghdad, drop in Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Tuesday, the exchange rates оf the US dollar against the Iraqi dinar remained stable in Baghdad, while edging lower in Erbil markets.
+On Thursday, the exchange rates оf the US dollar against the Iraqi dinar stabilized in Baghdad while edging lower in Erbil markets.

-According to Shafaq News Agency's survey, the dollar's rates stabilized with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,100 dinars for every 100 dollars, the same rate they recorded in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates held ground with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,200 dinars for every 100 dollars, the same rate they recorded on Wednesday.